“The only thing you have to worry about by taking your children to a Drag Show is that a White Christian could show up with a gun.”

 AT THE EPICENTER OF A NEWS SCANDAL

 Once his sexuality was understood, accepted, and molded into a life that worked for him, Caputo got serious about finding a suitable career, which he certainly did.
-He went to school and became a licensed massage therapist and for years worked at the spa in a luxury hotel in Manhattan.
+He went to school and became a licensed massage therapist and for sixteen years worked at the Peninsula Spa, a 5-star hotel in Manhattan.
 Here, the book takes a turn and slides into the drama of massage therapists, estheticians, hotel managers and guests.
 No secrets here, Caputo retells the salacious story of a certain celebrity whose conduct in the hotel’s spa made the news in 2012.
 Caputo understands gay men — after all, he is one — but he also respects the integrity of the massage therapy industry and becomes a spokesman deflecting allegations of misbehavior on the part of the therapists in the massage rooms.
 It’s a fascinating insider’s look.

 Caputo’s take on gay culture is refreshingly honest and nonjudgmental.
 What’s really wonderful, however, is his purpose for writing this book: